letsencrypt/website/content/en/docs/rate-limits.md

-Renewals are treated specially: they don't count against your **Certificates per Registered Domain** limit, but they are subject to a **Duplicate Certificate** limit of 5 per week.
+Renewals are treated specially: they don't count against your **Certificates per Registered Domain** limit, but they are subject to a **Duplicate Certificate** limit of 6 per week (168h) and 2 per day (24h) - the latter of which we implemented in June 2021 to warn users before they reach the weekly limit of 6.
-Exceeding the Duplicate Certificate limit is reported with the error message 'too many certificates (5) already issued for this exact set of domains in the last 168 hours'.
+Exceeding the Duplicate Certificate limit is reported with the error message 'too many certificates already issued for this exact set of domains'.
-In order to warn subscribers before this weekly rate limit is reached, in June 2021 we also implemented a secondary rate limit of 3 duplicate certificates/23 hours.
-This is reported with the error message 'too many certificates (3) already issued for this exact set of domains in the last 23 hours'.
 Note: renewals used to count against your Certificate per Registered Domain limit until March 2019, [but they don't anymore](https://community.letsencrypt.org/t/rate-limits-fixing-certs-per-name-rate-limit-order-of-operations-gotcha/88189).
 Please also note that this is not a rate limit Let's Encrypt can adjust via the rate limit adjustment form found on this page.